EXCLUSIVE: Just for joining I will immediately share a free copy of my song GET DIRTY IN MY JEEP plus the ringtone (not available anywhere else).

 Born in 1982, Jonathan Pierce grew up surrounded by farms outside of Huntsville, Alabama.
-In 2018, he’s launching his career in Nashville as a southern country rock artist with a self-produced single called Get Dirty In My Jeep.
-The single was released on the same day he performed before Allison Krauss and Willie Nelson at Ascend Amphitheater’s VIP room.
-A lot of people don’t know it wasn’t until the age of 21 that he started this music journey.
+In 2018, he's launching his career in Nashville as a southern country rock artist with a single called Get Dirty In My Jeep.
+The good-time inducing, Jeep Anthem was released on the same day he performed before Allison Krauss and Willie Nelson at Ascend Amphitheater’s VIP room.
+GDIMJ is a self-produced track that sounds so polished, you'd never guess it wasn’t until the age of 21 that he started playing his first instrument.

 “It’s been a long journey with a late start but I've learned to be patient to the process.
 My K-12 school didn’t have a music program.
 A girl I was dating in college at Auburn University encouraged my passion.
 She convinced me to buy a drum kit for myself on my 21st birthday after watching me perform some amazing air drum solos in the car to Foo Fighters' One by One album.

 On the drums, I studied my favorites from John Bonham, Danny Carey, Carter Beauford, and of course Dave Grohl.
 But I eventually discovered my thirst for guitar and bought a $100 Yamaha guitar in Atlanta in 2006.
 I had some really talented guitar players as friends but they all seemed to lack creative imagination and a child like wonder to the guitar.
 I guess I kept that outlook on life as I grew up.